-A manufactory (from Latin manus 'hand' and Latin facere 'build', 'do', 'make', 'manufacture') is a production facility of craftsmen of different professions or highly specialized partial workers of a craft whose different work processes have the goal of manufacturing a common end product.
-In much of the world, manufacturing is now just a small-scale type of productive enterprise.
-In European economic history, they replaced medieval crafts and were themselves pushed out by factories as part of industrialization.
-The manufactories differ from the latter in that they have less mechanical equipment and do most of the work by hand, although the conceptual boundaries can be fluid.
-Manufactories arose in Europe, especially in the early modern period, as a result of both private and state initiatives.
+A manufactory (from Latin manus 'hand' and Latin facere 'build', 'do', 'make', 'manufacture') is a production facility of craftsmen of different professions or highly specialized sub-workers of a craft, whose different work processes contribute to the production of a common one The goal is to achieve the final product.
+In many parts of the world, manufactories are now only a small-scale type of productive operation.
+In European economic history, they replaced medieval crafts and were themselves displaced by factories as part of industrialization.
+The manufactories differ from the latter in that they have less mechanical equipment and work predominantly by hand, although the boundaries of the term can be fluid.
+Manufactories emerged in Europe, especially in the early modern period, from both private and state initiatives.

 3 story